clean-code-craft-tcq-2/stream-line-Mageshwari-Kannan/README.md

 - The Sender is testable without the Receiver - so we can develop for another sensor, test and be confident about integration.
-- The Receiver is testable without the Sender - so we can enhance with additional statistics, without re-testing against all Senders again.
+- The Receiver is testable without the Sender - so we can enhance without re-testing against all Receivers again.

 ## Decomposition of responsibility